-- Begin, if needed, with a basic version of the MTHFR enzyme story.
+- First, here’s a basic version of the sometimes-missing-enzyme story.

-- If you need the chemistry diagram that shows where the problem enzymatic step is, one is copied here from Wikipedia (which is otherwise too technical).
+- Then there’s a chemistry diagram that shows where the problem enzymatic step is, one is copied here from Wikipedia (which is otherwise too technical).

-- Folate supplementation alone doesn’t help treat depression; it might help prevent them.
+- Folate alone doesn’t help treat depression, though might help prevent it.

 - My conclusions: I’m still suspicious that this is a fad, even though it’s got a good chemistry explanation to back it up.
 But good explanations are not the same as randomized trials showing a treatment actually works.
 There are two of those trials: the large one said no, the smaller one with the bigger dose said yes, and both were sponsored by the manufacturer.
 So I’m going to wait.
 Fish oil has much, much better evidence for antidepressant effects and a similar-quality chemical explanation.

-- Meanwhile (Update 1/2016), it appears that if you’re taking lamotrigine, you shouldn’t take folic acid supplementation.
+- Meanwhile (updated 1/2016), it appears that if you’re taking lamotrigine, you shouldn’t take folic acid supplementation.

 A basic version of the MTHFR enzyme story